 - Debt consolidation: This is up there with one of the main reasons why people consider remortgaging.
 If you own your home, have multiple debts or if you are struggling to keep on top of such debts then it can be an option to consolidate these debts by acquiring funds using the home as security to clear such debts.
+You can also use remortgaging to repay your help to buy equity loan.
 A lot of thought and careful consideration needs to go into this decision as this will cause your property to be at risk if you fail to meet the repayments.
 It’s important to speak to a mortgage broker to see if this is the best suited option for you.

 - Change in financial situation: Everyone’s financial situation varies and is personal to you.
 Therefore in some cases many people can find that they’re simply unable to keep up with their outgoings for whatever reason.
 This could be because you have had a change in circumstances due to jobs changes, illnesses, personal reasons meaning you can easily find yourself in a position where your mortgage payments are just not manageable.
 In this scenario it is ideally best to speak with your current lender, however remortgaging is another option that may be able to help.

 - Equity release: Overtime you naturally build up equity within your home and this can even be accelerated when your home has risen in value.
 Therefore, you may wish to see the added benefit of this by releasing some equity.
 Remortgaging is a way that this can be done, if there is a justifiable reason to do so.
 This is not a decision that should be entered lightly due to the increasing of the loan and monthly outgoings.
 Therefore, it is imperative that you get the right advice before remortgaging in this way.

 Why should I use a mortgage broker to remortgage?